DipeshBartaula/Deforestation-Detection-Using-ML/README.md

 ## Getting Started

 To get started with the project, follow the instructions below.
+You need to clone the master branch including all the files

 ### Prerequisites

-Before running the project, make sure you have the following prerequisites installed on your system:
+Before running the project, make sure you have the following prerequisites installed on your system which allows to run the project:

 - Python 3.x
 - Virtual Environment (recommended)